 Assessment must be ongoing to reflect changes in the recipient's life and changing prioritized personal outcomes over time such as strengths, preferences, abilities and the recipient's resources.
-Reassessment is the process by which the baseline assessment is reviewed and information is gathered for evaluating and revising the overall POC.
+Reassessment is the process by which the baseline assessment is reviewed and information is gathered for evaluating and revising the overall Plan of Care.